sarcophagus-org/governance-incentives-contract/README.md

 npm run deploy
 ```

 This last command will console log the Collection Contract address deployed locally.
-Add this contract address in the `.env` file under COLLECTION_CONTRACT_ADDRESS.
+Add this address in the `.env` on COLLECTION_CONTRACT_ADDRESS.

 ## Distribution Script